 - Keywordtool.io (free)

 Now that you have your topic selection and research process out of the way, it’s time to get organized.
 Identify what publishing cadence your staff and allotted resources can handle and plan out a publishing schedule.
 Be strategic with your publishing schedule based on your audience's behavior, and stick to it.

 Publish!
 Publish!
 Publish!

 You’ve done your research, it’s time to produce high-quality content and hit publish.
 But before you do that, don’t forget to think through your selected medium thoroughly.
-The end goal for your SEO-based content marketing strategy is likely to increase traffic to your blog, but why stop there?
+The end goal for your content marketing strategy is likely to increase traffic to your blog, but why stop there?
 Don’t limit yourself to enhancing one section of your website when some of your content would be better served and produced elsewhere.
 Remember to think through your content thoroughly and how best to serve it up to your audience.
 Ask yourself, would this content serve my audience better through a podcast, webinar, on a 3rd party publication, video, or interactive?
 Don’t limit yourself in article creation week after week or month after month.
 There are so many different ways to serve your audience.
 Have fun and get creative, in the end, your audience will be happier for it (and it will show in your reports!).

 Once you’ve launched your content, remember that with any SEO work results will take time to appear.
 Your SEO-focused content marketing strategy should be producing evergreen content and increased traffic over time, not instant gratification.
 As with any marketing strategy, ensure your team has attainable goals in place and deliberate ways of tracking success.